 - Legal: online casino, online poker, Daily Fantasy Sports, sports betting, lottery & horse racing.

 New Jersey was the first state to approve online gambling legislation back in 2013.
-In New Jersey, there are more than a dozen legal NJ online casino sites (such as Party Casino NJ) and a handful of NJ poker and NJ sports betting websites.
+In New Jersey, there are 30 legal NJ online casino sites (such as Party Casino NJ) and a handful of NJ poker and NJ sports betting websites.
 You can also bet on horse racing and buy lottery tickets online.

 - Regulator: Delaware Division of Gaming Enforcement (DGE)